Frequently Asked Questions

 What do pupils do when they leave you?

-Our NEET figures are 0% meaning that no pupils that leave us are absent from education or training after several months.
 We try hard to track where our pupils go and what they are up to.
 They are always popping in and we like to celebrate their successes.
 Pupils in the last few years have entered very varied career paths including; attending university, entering the army, working as a landscape gardener and selling windows!

 What interventions are in place to support the well-being of pupils?